 I did not grow up a Maker.
 At least, I didn't make as much as I wished I could.
 I discovered my passion for science early on in my life, and though I had an early interest in drawing, painting, music, and sculpting, I didn't see any way to implement my creative efforts as I pursued my career interests.
 It always seemed like I was required to choose between taking an art class or taking another science class, and because I was always more or less conditioned into thinking my only chances for success were to study hard in the traditional way, I chose more STEM classes.
 How would I get into college if I didn't pack my coursework with only core subjects?
 How would I succeed if I didn't study and prepare for the traditional education system?
 Though I obviously didn't ask myself these questions specifically, my experience in high school led me to ignore my creative endeavors in favor of preparing for college and the "real world."

 My Maker philosophy doesn't only revolve around the idea of choice in education, but also the idea of accessibility and agency.
-A lot of making is extremely inaccessible to low income communities, but I hope that some aspects of making, such as programming and "upcycling," can make their way into my classroom and many classrooms in America.
-These parts of making allow students to express creativity and scientific endeavors without having access to a full Makerspace or many of the expensive tools that well-off communities may have access to.
-I also place a lot of emphasis on the problem solving aspect of making.
-In addition to being creative and learning more by doing, I hope that people can see making as a utility.
+A lot of making can be inaccessible to low income communities, but some aspects of making, such as programming and "upcycling," can make their way into many classrooms in America.
+These parts of making allow students to express creativity and scientific endeavors without having access to a full Makerspace or many of the expensive tools to which well-off communities may have access.
+In addition to being a creative outlet and increasing learning by doing, I hope that people can see making as a utility.
+The works of Paulo Freire show that education can work to solve problems in impoverished and well-off communities.
 Finding problems in the community and working together as future scientists and engineers allows students to work to make their world a better place through innovation and creation.